1.0 What are cookies?

-The cookies may also allow Liberty to record additional information on the webpages you have visited and the contents of those webpages, any information you input, your referring URL or IP address, your time of visit and related session information, your requested page, web browser type, USR agent, status of request (successful reply), cookies, number of bytes in the response, and query string and any information or technical detail your browser is sending to us.
+The cookies make sure you receive the most relevant information from Liberty.
+They may also allow Liberty to record additional information on the webpages you have visited and the contents of those webpages, any information you input, your time of visit, how did you arrive at the webpages and related session information, your requested page, web browser type, etc.

 Yes.
 Liberty uses this information to better understand website usage in the aggregate so that we know what areas of our website users prefer.
 This information is stored in log files and is used for statistical reporting and in limited circumstances to prevent fraudulent claims.

 - Cookies that are defined as “strictly necessary” are required to help keep data safe.
 They allow you to move between different pages on our site.
 They also help to keep your details secure